tinic/constixel/README.md

 target_link_libraries([your target name] PRIVATE constixel::constixel)
 ```

-After that you can simple do:
+After that you can simply do this:

 ```
 #include "constixel/constixel.hpp"